Master of Science in Computer Control & Automation

 Duration

 Both full-time and part-time programmes are offered (unless stated).
 Part-time candidates are expected to obtain permission from their employer before admission to the programme.
-All classes are conducted in the evenings, while ex aminations are conducted during office hours.
+Most classes are conducted in the evenings, while ex aminations are conducted during office hours.

 Type of Coursework Programme